delve/prancing-walrus/README.md

 https://gitpod.io/#https://github.com/delve/prancing-walrus
 # prancing-walrus
-# YOU ARE HERE
-sheetdb/sheetdb.go line 103 is ass.
-When we breach the ratelimit for (sheets api? gcloud something? who knows or cares) the go routine PANICS (wtf) but the failure is captured and NILED for some reason, which allows any call to update the FUCKING DATABASE to fail silently with no notice to the calling function.
-Oh yes, it logs.
-WHOOPTY FUCKING DO I'M NOT WATCHING THE LOGS AND NEITHER IS MY CODE.

-So in short.
-Some options:
-1. make the damned thing synchronous. which sounds like a generically bad idea, especially in an app that streams user interaction
-2. figure out how the generation works (looks like AST wonkery) and change it to plumb some channels in for communication with the routine(s). this sounds hard, complicated, and long.
-3. something i haven't thought of yet.

 ## TODO
 * fix debug launch profile so it runs main.go for whichever module the active file is part of
 ### Before 1.0